What Are Ways Cross Contamination Can Occur? Simply Explained

 Final Thoughts: Turning Theory into Habit

 The science of food safety is clear: bacteria move fast, but so does a well‑organized kitchen.
-The steps above are not a checklist to be ticked once and forgotten; they’re habits to be woven into the rhythm of every meal prep session.
+On top of that, the steps above are not a checklist to be ticked once and forgotten; they’re habits to be woven into the rhythm of every meal prep session.
 Think of them as a safety net that catches the most common slips—spilling a splash of raw juices, leaving a knife on a shared cutting board, or forgetting to wipe down a countertop after a quick snack.

 The 90‑Second Rule